 Constipation is a decreased frequency of bowel movements characterized by hard, dry stools.
 The "normal" frequency of bowel movements varies from person to person.
 It may be once a day for one person and once every three days for another.
 Other symptoms of constipation include difficulty passing stools, abdominal pain and fullness, bloating, and gas.
 Occasional changes in stools (color, consistency, texture, and bulk) are generally not serious.

 Constipation is common among older adults because food and water move more slowly through the body, allowing time for more water to be absorbed into the body so stools become harder and drier.
 Moreover, the ability of the rectum to store stool increases with age, so you may not have bowel movements as often as someone younger.
 Some medical conditions, use of certain medications, lack of exercise and a low-fiber diet also contribute to constipation.

 How to Treat Constipation

-- 1If your eating habits have changed.go back to the diet you had before the problems began.Advertisement
+- 1go back to the diet you had before the problems began.If your eating habits have changed.Advertisement

-- 2Add more high fiber foods to your diet.such as whole grains, bran, beans, leafy and raw vegetables, and fruit, especially dried fruits.Advertisement
+- 2such as whole grains, bran, beans, leafy and raw vegetables, and fruit, especially dried fruits.Add more high fiber foods to your diet.Advertisement

 If the above steps do not work, consider over-the-counter (OTC) remedies such as bulk laxatives that draw water into the stool, milk of magnesia (not for individuals with kidney problems), or stool softeners.
 A reduction in the frequency of bowel movements with no other symptoms does not necessarily require treatment.